hashkat/hashkat/docs/output.md

 `dd_by_follow_model.dat`

-Indicates the normalized probability and the normalized probability logarithm per follow method for each possible cumulative-degree in the network.
+Indicates the normalized probability and the normalized probability logarithm that an agent of a particular cumulative-degree made its connections via each particular follow method.

 <center>
 <img src='../img/output/dd_by_follow_model_file.png'>